overwolf/overwolf.github.io/docs/api/overwolf-extension-sharedData.md

 sidebar_label: overwolf.extension.sharedData
 ---

-A set of functions providing more information and utilities for the current extension.
+A set of APIs to allow independent extensions to communicate with each other.

 ## Methods Reference